-By Topic: Theater
+By Topic: THEATER

-H.M.S.
+DRAMA H.M.S.
 PINAFORE PRODUCTIONS“H.M.S.
 Pinafore” productions occurred several times at Pine Mountain Settlement School.
 Although this two-act operetta, written by W.S.
 Gilbert and Arthur Sullivan, was a demanding musical piece, it never failed to please at both the audience and the performer level.
 The cast was comprised of staff and students.
 The joint effort was a practice that was often found in the School theater productions.
 By engaging all available campus dwellers, the audience was guaranteed and talent was found across all residents at the School.